 The undefined words “health plan that is not a high-deductible health plan” in the HSA legislation should be interpreted to include any health payment arrangement, including direct primary care, that lowers the burden of high deductibles and defeats the purpose of the legislation.
 IRS’s interpretive discretion does not extend to undermining the intent of HSA legislation.

-DPC advocates’ brag about how “there’s never a deductible”, no how many covered primary care services a patient actually utilizes.
+DPC advocates’ brag about how “there’s never a deductible”, no matter how many covered primary care services a patient actually utilizes.
 That’s exactly why paying DPC fees is incompatible with the reason for HSAs.